 Jewish Portuguese Citizenship for Spouses and Children

-This article addresses Jewish Portuguese citizenship for spouse and children of applicants.
+This article addresses Jewish Portuguese citizenship for spouses and children of applicants.
 Some of our clients come to us and note that they or their spouse and children are not Jewish.
 It is important to note that one can still apply for Portuguese citizenship as a descendant of Sephardic Jews (as many others have) even if the applicant, spouse and children are not Jewish.

-Addressing Jewish Portuguese Citizenship for Spouse and Children
+Addressing Jewish Portuguese Citizenship for Spouses and Children

 Portuguese law grants citizenship to children of an applicant so long they are minors.
 In order to apply for citizenship through marriage, the applicant must have been married to their spouse for at least three years (if they have children together) or 6 years when they apply.
 Here are the steps: